neilimixamo/Home-Assistant-Quick-Look-Mobile/README.md

 - On the left lateral menu, open the newly created dashboard.
 - Since this dashboard is designed for mobile view, it might appear too large on a computer screen.
 To correct this, press F12 or open your browser's developer tools and select the 'mobile view' option.

-### 5. Dashboard Structure
+## Dashboard Structure

   - This dashboard is pre-configured with 15 distinct views, which are uniformly structured and can be accessed at `/config/dashboard/quick_look_mobile/views/`.
   - `1.1_home.yaml` corresponds to your home view, `2.1_security_access.yaml` corresponds to your security access view, and so forth.
   - Each view represents a unique mobile interface that can be navigated to, using the header and subheader sections.
   - The remaining sections, from top to bottom, include the main title, main, footer title and footer spaces.

-  #### 5.1 Header
+  ### 1. Header

   - The header is designed for two main purposes:
     1) allow for __rapid navigation__ through five main categories, each leading to different views: `Security`, `Air`, `Light`, `Media`, and `Devices`.
 Additionally, there is a special `Family` category which can be accessed through the upper left person icon.
 If none those categories are selected, `Home` view will be displayed.
 You can also navigate back to `Home` by clicking on the active category.
-    2) provide useful __status information__ by changing its color and icon based on 'template sensors' (see [7.
-Customize Template Sensors](#7-customize-template-sensors)) e.g. if a lightbulb is turned on, the light category will turn yellow.
+    2) provide useful __status information__ by changing its color and icon based on 'template sensors' (see [Customize Template Sensors](#customize-template-sensors)) e.g. if a lightbulb is turned on, the light category will turn yellow.
 If no entities are active, it will revert to its default grey color.
 This feature provides a quick and easy way to identify the status of your various devices and systems.

-  #### 5.2 SubHeader
+  ### 2. SubHeader

   - Each of the Header categories further has two subcategories :
     - `Home` includes `Favorites` and `Energy` (this last one is no functional yet)